What Is Percutaneous Umbilical Blood Sampling (PUBS)?

 Risks are associated with PUBS, such as miscarriage or infection.
-Discuss the risks and benefits with your health care provider if you choose to have this test.
+Discuss the risks and benefits of this test with your health care provider.

 What Happens During a Percutaneous Umbilical Blood Sampling?

 This test takes a fetal blood sample by guiding a needle into the umbilical cord.
-A fine needle is passed through the abdomen and uterus into the umbilical cord, then the blood is withdrawn for testing.
+A fine needle passes through the mother's abdomen and uterus into the umbilical cord, then the blood is withdrawn for testing.